Therapy for Anxiety

 - Exercise is good both when you are feeling anxious and as a way to prevent anxiety.
 Research has shown that exercise can be an effective treatment for anxiety right up there with therapy and medication.

 - Daily meditation is an excellent treatment for anxiety.
-You do not have to meditate for long periods of time each day, ten minutes a day can significantly help anxiety.
+You do not have to meditate for long periods each day, ten minutes a day can significantly help anxiety.
 There are many different ways to meditate and many free resources for this on the internet.

 - Reduce your caffeine intake.
 Caffeine is a stimulant and can worsen anxiety symptoms.